kingaa/kingaa.github.io/mac-fortran.md

 title: osx gfortran installation instructions
 ---

-### OSX 10.10 (Yosemite) users
+### OSX 10.10 (Yosemite) and 10.11 (El Capitan) users

 Make sure you have `Xcode` installed.
+`Xcode` contains the tools needed to compile native code on your machine.
-This can be downloaded from the App Store or from https://developer.apple.com/xcode/downloads/.
+It can be downloaded from the App Store or from https://developer.apple.com/xcode/downloads/.

 Open a terminal window and execute